kinnch/se-hospital/README.md

 - angular2 runs in port 8080 and API server(express) runs in port 3000
 - run "gulp typescript" and then "gulp watch" (in the same console)
 - make sure that "NODE_ENV=development" (in .env [ee-en-ve])
-- run "node server" (in another console keep gulp-watch running)
+- run "node-dev server" (in another console keep gulp-watch running)
 - open localhost:8080 in browser
 - start browser with http://localhost:8080
 - ------- production mode --------